 §5B-2-4.
 Public-private partnerships.

-The West Virginia Development Office is authorized to enter into contractual or joint venture agreements with a nonprofit corporation organized pursuant to the corporate laws of the state, organized to permit qualification pursuant to section 501(c) of the Internal Revenue Code and for purposes of the economic development of West Virginia, and funded from sources other than the state.
-The contract shall include provisions relating to the employment of economic development representatives assigned to the West Virginia Development Office to be paid a base salary by the state and performance-based economic incentives from private funds of the nonprofit corporation.
-Provisions relating to hiring practices with respect to economic development representatives, job descriptions, accountability, public-private liaison and performance standards may be the subject of contract negotiations.
-The contract shall include provision for continuing education and certification in the field of economic or industrial development for persons employed as economic development representatives.
-Agreements providing for the payment of performance-based incentives to the Executive Director of the West Virginia Development Office are authorized.
-Agreements providing for the payment of travel and expenses to the Executive Director of the West Virginia Development Office or to economic development representatives from private funds by the nonprofit corporation are authorized.
-The prohibitions of subdivisions (b) and (d), section five, article two, chapter six-b of this code are not applicable to the receipt by economic development representatives or by the executive director of performance-based incentives and other payments made by the nonprofit corporation and specifically authorized pursuant to this section.
+The Department of Economic Development may enter into contractual or joint venture agreements with a nonprofit corporation organized pursuant to the corporate laws of the state, organized to permit qualification pursuant to section 501(c) of the Internal Revenue Code and for purposes of the economic development of West Virginia, and funded from sources other than the state.
+The contract shall include provisions relating to the employment of economic development representatives assigned to the Department of Economic Development to be paid a base salary by the state and performance-based economic incentives from private funds of the nonprofit corporation.
+Provisions relating to hiring practices with respect to economic development representatives, job descriptions, accountability, public-private liaison, and performance standards may be the subject of contract negotiations.
+The contract may include provisions for continuing education and certification in the field of economic or industrial development for persons employed as economic development representatives.
+Agreements providing for the payment of performance-based incentives to the secretary are authorized.
+Agreements providing for the payment of travel and other expenses of or to the secretary or of or to economic development representatives from private funds by the nonprofit corporation are authorized.
+The prohibitions of §6B-2-5 (b) and §6B-2-5 (d) of this code are not applicable to the receipt by economic development representatives or by the secretary of performance-based incentives and other payments made by the nonprofit corporation and specifically authorized pursuant to this section.

-From time to time the executive director may enter into joint ventures wherein the West Virginia Development Office and the nonprofit corporation share in the development and funding of economic development programs.
+From time to time the secretary may enter into joint ventures wherein the department and the nonprofit corporation share in the development and funding of economic development programs.